antoniosrferreira/manager.README/README.md

 - **Open Communication:** Creating an environment where everyone feels comfortable expressing their ideas, concerns, and feedback.

 - **Collaboration:** Emphasising teamwork and cooperation, working together towards shared objectives.
-Great things are rarely achieved in isolation.
+Great things are very rarely achieved in isolation.

 - **Innovation:** Passionately pursuing technology and innovation, pushing boundaries and thinking creatively.

-- **Continuous Learning:** Promoting lifelong learning, seeking new knowledge, skills, and experiences.
+- **Continuous Learning:** Promoting lifelong learning, seeking new knowledge, skills and experiences.

 - **Ownership:** Taking responsibility for our actions, decisions, and outcomes, learning from our mistakes.